Pro Micro RP2040 Hookup Guide

 - GND, of course, is the common, ground voltage (0V reference) for the system.

 The Pro Micro RP2040 breaks out the GPIO pins to plated through holes pads on the edge of the board.
 Each pad is castellated as well.
-On the back, there are additional pads to connect to the USB data and SWD programming pins.

 The Pro Micro's GPIO pins — 20 in all — (if you include the two pins on the Qwiic connector as well) are multi-talented.
 Every pin can be used as a digital input or output, for blinking LEDs or reading button presses.
 These pins are referenced via an integer value between 0 and 29.